 Money can still be something that they care about, but young nurses who are starting out their careers put more of a focus on helping others rather than lining their pockets.

 Do nurses get paid overtime after 8 hours?

 Generally, someone who only works only 8 hours a day isn’t going to receive much overtime compensation.

-People deserve to get paid a lot of money for those when they sacrificing a lot of time they would put in social projects and their lives that they’re invested in.
+People deserve to get paid a lot of money for those when they sacrifice a lot of time they would put into social projects and their lives that they’re invested in.